 Walter Crane Archive

-As well as being of interest to those researching the life and work of Walter Crane, the archive has significant research potential in the areas of political graphics, art and socialism, the nineteenth-century book trade, art education, interior design, children’s books, fashion and costume design, and the Arts & Crafts Movement.
+As well as being of interest to those researching the life and work of Walter Crane, the archive has significant research potential in the areas of political graphics, art and socialism, the 19th-century book trade,art education,interior design, children’s books, fashion and costume design, and the Arts and Crafts Movement.

-Significant individuals represented in the archive include: John Lane, Edmund Evans, Mary Seton Watts, Georgiana Burne-Jones, William Morris and his daughter May, Metford Warner, Edward Gordon Craig and Edmund Gosse.
+Significant individuals represented in the archive include: John Lane, Edmund Evans, Mary Seton Watts, Georgiana Burne-Jones, William Morris and his daughter May Morris, Metford Warner, Edward Gordon Craig and Edmund Gosse.

 Catalogue available online via ELGAR.

 The Whitworth Art Gallery holds the artistic productions of Walter Crane, including designs for his commercial art (book illustrations, wallpapers, textiles, ceramics and costume), watercolours, sketches and studies, and photographic reproductions of his artwork.